QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ### Credit Level

-Credit contraction usually happens with recessions as lenders become more cautious, and borrowers become more hesitant to take on additional debt.
+Credit contraction usually happens with recessions as lenders become more cautious while borrowers become more hesitant to take on additional debt.

-This can be due to several factors such as a decrease in overall economic activity, rising unemployment, and gloomy expectations for the future.
+There are multiple factors that can lead to this situation, such as a decrease in overall economic activity, rising unemployment and gloomy expectations for the future.

-One example is domestic credit to the private sector by banks in the UK.
+One example is domestic credit to the private sector by banks in the UK

 ```{code-cell} ipython3
 private_credit = wb.data.DataFrame('FS.AST.PRVT.GD.ZS',['GBR'], labels=True)